-No you don’t, the leading consumer advocacy organisation, Choice Magazine, advises that “The ACCC’s guidance says that provided you use quality parts, your car manufacturer’s warranty won’t be voided.
+No you don’t need to use a “genuine” towbar (tow bar) to preserve your vehicle’s warranty.
+The leading consumer advocacy organisation, Choice Magazine, advises that “The ACCC’s guidance says that provided you use quality parts, your car manufacturer’s warranty won’t be voided.
 If a non-genuine part is used it won’t be covered under the manufacturer’s warranty, but it would be covered under the warranty of the part’s supplier* and/or Australian Consumer Law.
 To be fair, despite the initial response of dealers, when pushed many did clarify that it’d only be the actual part that wouldn’t be covered rather than the whole warranty being voided.”

 We warrant to you that the product you purchase will be free of material manufacturing defects for as long as you own it subject to the following conditions: